Sunday, 21 December 2014

 Broccoli and kale are only two of the many cruciferous vegetables that improve your liver health by assisting in the removal of toxins from your body.
 Of course, going organic will always be the healthier option.

-liver protection and detoxification.
+Milk thistle has been used since the olden times in addressing liver problems.
+Until today, milk thistle is continuously used for liver protection and detoxification.
 Its medicinal properties are not limited to liver-related disorders, however.
 It is also used for type 2 diabetes and diabetic nephropathy.

 Exercise regularly